 The Earth Dynamics Research Group at Curtin University has an open PhD position for research in the field of palaeomagnetism.
-The candidate will join a diverse team of ~15 researchers working on the IGCP 648 project of Supercontinent Cycles and Global Geodynamics, led by ARC Australian Laureate Fellow Prof. Z.X.
-Li, within the Department of Applied Geology (http://scieng.curtin.edu.au/wa-school-of-mines/applied-geology/).
-The available position is three years full-time with the successful applicant being offered a competitive scholarship stipend.
+The candidate will join a diverse team of researchers working on supercontinent cycles and global geodynamics led by ARC Australian Laureate Fellow Prof. Z.X.
+Li, within the School of Earth and Planetary Sciences.
+The available position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.

-This project aims to analyse pre-Cambrian supercontinent history and true polar wander events through acquiring high-quality palaeomagnetic poles back to 2,000 Ma.
+This project aims to analyse pre-Cambrian supercontinent history and true polar wander events through acquiring high-quality palaeomagnetic poles.
 Field targets may include areas within Australia, South China, Russia, and India.

 Applicants must have either 1st class Honours (or equivalent qualification with research experience) or a MSc in the Earth sciences or other relevant fields.
 Previous experience in palaeomagnetism and working in the field will be beneficial.